mauronigro85/image_compressor/README.md

 #### Mauro Nigro

 ## Description
-We built the K-means algorithm and apply it to compress images.
-The code is written in Python language with no use of scikit-learn library.
+We built several image_compressor algorithms.
+The code is written in Python language
+* Particular implementaiton of K-means algorithm with basic sintaxis:
+* Implementation of K-means algorithm with Scikit-Learn library:

 ## Dataset